kyutc/apachepatchy/README.md

 # VM OS

 The OS is Debian 11.1 Bullseye but any Debian-based OS should also work.
 I don't recommend deviating from this choice in case there are compatibility issues, and any non-Debian OS will require installing and configuring everything manually.
 Download via [Torrent](https://cdimage.debian.org/debian-cd/current/amd64/bt-cd/debian-11.1.0-amd64-netinst.iso.torrent) or directly via [ISO](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-11.1.0-amd64-netinst.iso).
 The sha256sum of the ISO is `8488abc1361590ee7a3c9b00ec059b29dfb1da40f8ba4adf293c7a30fa943eb2` to double check that you've obtained the correct file.

+I do not recommend installing any desktop environment (GUI) because it is not necessary and will waste resources.
+You must install SSH server and connect to the VM with an SSH client.
+Linux and OSX come standard with an SSH client.
+Windows might have its own native client, but [PuTTY](https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.76-installer.msi) should work if not.

 # VM Configuration